reem-sab/doc-sentinel-ai/README.md

 ## 🧪 How It Works

-1. **Event Trigger:** A developer opens a pull request or pushes a code change.
+1. **Event Trigger:** A developer opens a pull request, pushes a code change, or a Doc Detective test failure issue is labeled `doc-detective`.
 2. **State Capture:** The agent fetches the latest `git diff` and corresponding documentation via the GitHub API.
-3. **AI Analysis:** Gemini evaluates the code change against the Markdown to detect Technical Drift.
+3. **Drift Analysis:** Gemini evaluates the code change against the Markdown to detect Technical Drift.
+4. **Intelligence Scoring:** The `DocSentinelIntelligence` engine scores the documentation against the AI-Readability Style Guide.
-4. **Remediation:** If drift is found, the agent posts a severity label, a one-sentence explanation, and a corrected Markdown snippet directly on the PR.
+5. **Remediation:** Findings are posted directly on the PR or issue with a severity label, explanation, and corrected Markdown snippet.

 ---

 ## 🗺️ Roadmap

-- **Phase 1: Automated Detection & Reporting** ✅ Current MVP
+- **Phase 1: Automated Detection & Reporting** ✅ Complete
-- **Phase 2: Multi-File Audits** — Support for recursive scanning across entire `/docs` directories.
+- **Phase 2: Multi-File Audits** — Recursive scanning across entire `/docs` directories.
-- **Phase 2.5: Doc Detective Integration** — When Doc Detective test failures are detected, Doc Sentinel automatically triggers a documentation audit.
+- **Phase 2.5: Doc Detective Integration** ✅ Complete — When Doc Detective test failures are detected, Doc Sentinel automatically triggers a documentation audit.
 Built in collaboration with [@hawkeyexl](https://github.com/hawkeyexl).
 - **Phase 3: Autonomous Remediation** — Agent opens a PR with corrected documentation for human review, validated by Doc Detective before merging.
 - **Phase 4: Stakeholder Dashboard** — Strategic oversight for Product Managers and Documentation Leads.